 Guided Tours

-Guided tours are available to explore the works of art of the permanent collection, the Hannelore B. and Rudolph B. Schulhof Collection, and the sculptures on view in the Nasher Sculpture Garden.
+The museum offers guided tours of the permanent collection, the Hannelore B. and Rudolph B. Schulhof Collection, and the sculptures on view in the Nasher Sculpture Garden.

 Virtual Tours

-Live tours for schools, families, groups of friends and anyone interested in visiting the Peggy Guggenheim Collection from home.
+Live tours for schools, families, groups of friends, and anyone interested in visiting the Peggy Guggenheim Collection remotely.

 Private Visits

-Private visits are a unique opportunity to explore the permanent collection or the temporary exhibition in privacy, while the museum is closed to the public.
+Private visits are a unique opportunity to explore the permanent collection or the temporary exhibition when the museum is closed to the public.

 Free Tours